Is Berkeley College Right for You?

 1. COA is customized based on your chosen program, your dependency status and whether or not you are living with your parent(s).

-• Due to the removal of the housing option from the 24-25 FAFSA, we are defaulting Dependent students to "living with their parent(s)" and Independent students to "not living with their parent(s)".
-This information will be on the award notice giving the student the ability to tell Financial Aid Office that they are living with their parent(s) or not.
+• Due to the removal of the housing option from the FAFSA, we are defaulting Dependent students to "living with their parent(s)" and Independent students to "not living with their parent(s)".
+This information will be on the award notice giving the student the ability to tell the Financial Aid Office that they are living with their parent(s)/legal guardians or not.

 2. Housing and food are required elements to be added to the COA.
-They are part of the COA, however, does not mean that you will pay more for these items, just because you attend Berkeley.
+They are part of the COA; however, this does not mean that you will pay more for these items, just because you attend Berkeley College.
 These are expenses you and/or your parents likely already have.

 5. The federal student loan origination fees are also a required COA element.
 The College does not assume, however, that you will borrow, nor how much, should you choose to borrow loans.
 If you do not borrow loans, you will not incur this cost.